nielsbasjes/yauaa/documentation/content/using/_index.md

         .build();

 ## Logging dependencies
-The Yauaa engine uses Log4j2 as the primary logging framework; yet some of the transitive dependencies of this project use different logging frameworks.
+The Yauaa engine uses Log4j2 API as the logging framework.

 To minimize the complexity of the dependency handling I have chosen to simply not include ANY logging framework and expect the consuming system to provide what ever fits best.

-So in the end to use this you must provide either an implementation or a bridge for:
+So in the end to use this you must provide either an implementation or a bridge for Apache Log4j2.
-- Apache Log4j2
-- Apache (Jakarta) Commons logging (like org.apache.commons.logging.LogFactory) aka JCL.

 So it all depends on your exact context (i.e. which logging framework are you going to use) what the best solution is for you to make all of this logging work as intended.